gradio-app/gradio/guides/03_building-with-blocks/02_controlling-layout.md

 The widths of elements in a Row can be controlled via a combination of `scale` and `min_width` arguments that are present in every Component.

 - `scale` is an integer that defines how an element will take up space in a Row.
-If scale is set to `0`, and element will not expand to take up space.
-If scale is set to `1` or greater, the element well expand.
+If scale is set to `0`, the element will not expand to take up space.
+If scale is set to `1` or greater, the element will expand.
 Multiple elements in a row will expand proportional to their scale.
 Below, `btn1` will expand twice as much as `btn2`, while `btn0` will not expand at all:

 ```python
 with gr.Blocks() as demo: